josefadamcik/SofleKeyboard/docs/index.md

 The OLED placement and OLED cover plate holes have not changed, and a plate has been designed.

 [Build guide is available here]({{ baseurl }}/SofleKeyboard/build_guide_rgb.html).

+### Keyhive RGB

+One bigger vendor - Keyhive - is selling their own fork of Sofle RGB.
+This version is **modified** in way that makes it **incompatible** with the firmware for the official designs.
+You have to use the firmware provided by the vendor and build guide provided by them as well.
+Please, don't report problems with the desing and or firmware to this repository.
+Their modification is not part of the repository and therefore we cannot fix the problems or help you with solution.
+Contact the vendor instead.
+In the end, you are their client.

 ## License